 - Any medical and/or funeral expenses survivors incurred

-- Loss of companionship for a surviving spouse or child
+- Loss of companionship and protection for a surviving spouse

-- Loss of financial support for any dependents that relied on the financial support of the deceased
+- Loss of financial support for any dependents who relied on the decedent

 When determining how much compensation to award, the courts will look at the relationship with the deceased person, the life expectancies of both the deceased and surviving family members, and the net income of the deceased before they passed away.

 As survivors seek justice for the needless loss of a loved one, they should first speak to a wrongful death lawyer Fort Lauderdale has come to respect.
 Here at Kogan & DiSalvo, we are passionate about helping clients rebuild their lives, and work tirelessly to create an attentive and supportive environment as we pursue maximum damages for the wrongful death of your loved one.